Terms of Service

 8.1 What we commit to.

-• (a) Timely filing when we have your signed authorization at least seven (7) calendar days before the BAR deadline (Filing Guarantee).
+• (a) Timely filing when we have your signed authorization at least seven (7) calendar days before the appeal deadline (Filing Guarantee).

 • (b) Commercially reasonable care in preparing your packet (Accuracy Guarantee).